bjcosta/landscaping/README.md

 **Why am I doing this?**

 I love gardening, love eating food I have grown, married to a marine scientist (who likes conservation and understanding of ecosystems), want to make my yard look good and want to make a difference on my impact in the world.
-Finally my approach may be very design oriented and well as an engineer thats just how I like to do things (regulary to the rolling eyes of my wife) :-)
+My approach is very design oriented, largely because as an engineer thats just how I like to do things (regulary to the rolling eyes of my wife) :-)

 ![photos/overview.png](photos/overview.png)